MatthewHerbst/react-to-print/README.md

 #### Troubleshooting Page Breaks

 If your content rendered as print media does not automatically break multi-page content into multiple pages, the issue may be

-    1) style incompatibilities with print media rendering, **or**
+- Style incompatibilities with print media rendering
-    2) a need to assign `CSS page-break-` properties to define how your document should behave when printed
+- A need to assign `CSS page-break-` properties to define how your document should behave when printed

 #### Common Page Break Pitfalls

-- A style of `overflow: scroll`, when rendered to print, will result in cut off content instead of page breaks to include the content.
+- A style of `overflow: scroll`, when rendered to print, will result in cut off content instead of page breaks to include the content
-- A style of `position: absolute`, when rendered to print, may result in reformatted, rotated, or re-scaled content, causing unintended affects to print page layout and page breaks.
+- A style of `position: absolute`, when rendered to print, may result in reformatted, rotated, or re-scaled content, causing unintended affects to print page layout and page breaks
+- Using `flex` may interfere with page breaks, try using `display: block`

 ## Running locally